Sharon Hammes-Schiffer

 Her research has enhanced the understanding of hydrogen tunneling and protein motion in enzyme catalysis.
 Her research group has also developed a nuclear-electronic orbital approach that allows scientists to incorporate nuclear quantum effects into electronic structure calculations.
 Her work has application to a variety of experimental results and has implications for areas such as protein engineering, drug design, catalyst of solar cells, and enzymatic reactions.
+In 2024, she was elected to the American Philosophical Society.

 Early life and education

-Hammes-Schiffer completed her B.A. in chemistry at Princeton University in 1988.
+Daughter of Gordon Hammes, Sharon Hammes-Schiffer completed her B.A. in chemistry at Princeton University in 1988.
 She completed her Ph.D. in chemistry at Stanford University in 1993 after working with Hans C. Andersen.
 She then worked with John C. Tully at AT&T Bell Laboratories as a postdoctoral research scientist.

 Career

-Hammes-Schiffer held positions on the faculty at the University of Notre Dame as Clare Boothe Luce Assistant Professor of Chemistry and Biochemistry (1995-2000) and at Pennsylvania State University (2000-2012).
+Hammes-Schiffer held positions on the faculty at the University of Notre Dame as Clare Boothe Luce Assistant Professor of Chemistry and Biochemistry (1995–2000) and at Pennsylvania State University (2000–2012).
 In 2012 she joined the University of Illinois at Urbana-Champaign as Swanlund Professor of Chemistry, where she remained until 2017.
 Since then, she has led the Hammes-Schiffer Research Group at Yale University, where she was named John Gamble Kirkwood Professor of Chemistry in 2018, and Sterling Professor of Chemistry in 2021.
+Starting January 2024, she will join the faculty at Princeton University.
 Hammes-Schiffer is an author or co-author on nearly 200 papers, and has given more than 200 invited talks.

 Research

 Hammes-Schiffer's work delves primarily into three separate areas of chemistry: Proton-coupled electron transfer (PCET), Enzymatic Processes, and the Nuclear-Electronic Orbital method.
-A sect of this research engages in the study of the Kinetic isotope effect, a difference in the reaction rate of a chemical based on what isotope is present.
+A part of this research engages in the study of the Kinetic isotope effect, a difference in the reaction rate of a chemical based on what isotope is present.